Newport North Shore Development

 Under the plan, each of the complimenting residential zones featured fee-simple ownership with each zone having its own homeowner’s association.

-A 700-member lakefront country club on the site of Samuel Mather’s Shoreby mansion and a private marina added to the amenities.
+A 700-member lakefront country club on Samuel Mather’s Shoreby mansion site and a private marina added to the amenities.
 The marina and club were embellishments to the central premise of the development.
 The acreage, which Domo owned or had options on, was in a planned residential development district.
 A proposed amendment would allow the marina and club pending numerous conditions.

 The plans represented one of the most detailed and comprehensive ideas that had ever been presented to the Bratenahl Planning Commission.

 Before any home was to be built, the design for Newport was such that it respected the existing buildings while at the same time preserving the landscape with its open, green spaces, mature trees, and views of the lake.

 The Becker Engineering Group designed a $1.7 million, 1,700 foot, shoreline protection structure that could withstand a once-in-a-100-year gale force storm.